Ways That Are Dark: Summary of contents

-In chapters five and six Townsend discusses US-funded charitable organizations in China, especially missions.
-He points out that although the United States had given at least $160 million in philanthropy to China, these charities in China, even secular hospitals and schools, are generally preyed upon by the very Chinese people who the charitable workers seek to help.
-These charities are subject to rampant looting, arson, and murderous mob violence by Chinese people who their government refuses to prosecute.
+In chapters five and six, Townsend discusses US-funded charitable organizations in China, especially missions.
+He points out that although the United States had given at least $160 million in philanthropy to China, these charities in China, even secular hospitals and schools, are generally preyed upon by the very Chinese people whom the charitable workers seek to help.
+These charities are subject to rampant looting, arson, and murderous mob violence by Chinese people, who their government refuses to prosecute.
 Much of this violence is incited by the anti-foreigner propaganda of the KMT, a party described as being "worse than the Ku Klux Klan at its most degenerate stage", and through US aid to China Townsend suggests that America is actually bankrolling propaganda against itself.

 Though the missionaries are sincere and hard-working, Townsend finds that they suffer from extreme delusion over the ultimate futility of their goal of reforming the Chinese.
 The missionaries, he states, have willfully ignored overwhelming evidence that no degree of care or education can uproot the intrinsic sickness of Chinese culture.
 He calls for an end to all missionary and charitable work in China.

-In chapter seven Townsend details the sheer horror of China's ongoing civil war.
+In chapter seven, Townsend details the sheer horror of China's ongoing civil war.
 Among the factions competing for power in China, Townsend believes that none of them, neither the leaders nor their men, have any fixed loyalties or higher motivations apart from desire for loot.
 With every man only out for himself and "China's microscopically few good men... too weak to be felt", Townsend predicts no end to the chaos.

-Much of the violence, Townsend explains in chapter eight, is fuelled by opium, the addiction of one out of every eight Chinese.
+In chapter eight, much of the violence, Townsend explains, is fuelled by opium, the addiction of one out of every eight Chinese.
 Peasants are often compelled to plant opium by local administrators and warlords to pay for their armies, to such an extent that many districts are more heavily planted with opium than food, and all the while KMT officials lie incessantly to the international community about their efforts to suppress the trade.

-In contrast to the depredations of the KMT and other warlords, in chapter nine Townsend praises the positive influence of the Japanese in China.
-The Japanese themselves are considered by him to be a loyal, brave, reliable, honest, and cleanly people, and thus the polar opposites of the Chinese.
-Townsend provides his own firsthand account of the Shanghai Incident of 1932, which he claims was probably provoked by Chinese aggression, and similarly sees the Japanese decision to invade Manchuria as a fitting response to the "foredoomed contest of covert violence against the Japanese" waged by Chang Hsueh-liang (Zhang Xueliang).
-Townsend also lavishes praise on the puppet state of Manchukuo as "a blessing to the thirty million or so Chinese living there" which has achieved "stability and well-being for millions".
+In chapter nine, in contrast to the depredations of the KMT and other warlords, Townsend praises the positive influence of the Japanese in China.
+Townsend considered the Japanese to be a loyal, brave, reliable, honest, and cleanly people, and thus the polar opposites of the Chinese.
+Townsend provides his own firsthand account of the Shanghai Incident of 1932, which he claims was probably provoked by Chinese aggression, and similarly sees the Japanese decision to invade Manchuria as a fitting response to the "foredoomed contest of covert violence against the Japanese" waged by Zhang Xueliang (Chang Hsueh-liang).
+Townsend lavishes praise on the puppet state of Manchukuo as "a blessing to the thirty million or so Chinese living there" which has achieved "stability and well-being for millions".
 Townsend concludes that informed observers are grateful for Japan's role in dealing with an unruly China.